oomph-lib/oomph-lib/external_distributions/README.md

 ## Library versions

-The table below lists the version of the third party libraries that work with(and/or are required by) `oomph-lib` and indicates which ones we can install for you via CMake.
-By default, we build "everything we can"; see below for how to customise the build process and select a serial or an MPI build.
-If you wish to provide your own version of these libraries, make sure it is the right version.
+`oomph-lib` depends on and works with a number of third-party libraries.
+In the table below we list these libraries and the versions that we can install for you.
+By default, we build "everything we can"; see further below for how to customise the build process and how to select a serial or an MPI build.
+If you wish to provide your own version of these libraries, make sure you provide the right version.

 | Library        | Required/optional | Built by default (serial build)? | Built by default (MPI build)?  | Version |